Gamma Nova Strategy

 Trade Size & Allocations

-The strategy is designed for clients that are willing to start with up to $1,000 of risk per trade, with some trades risking as low as $250 per trade, all at 1x scale.
-This variance is based on several factors to include total positions open, the individual trade signal's strength and liquidity for a ticker's options.
+The strategy is designed for clients starting with up to $1,000 of risk per trade, though some trades may risk as little as $250, all at 1x scale.

 Risk Budgets & Scaling